Denyacore/homework_bot/README.md

-# homework_bot
-python telegram bot
+# TG bot for check homework of Yandex.Practicum